- Three Key Documents

 - Be respectful of other riders; don't have a loud phone conversation or play music without headphones.

-If you read this section and still aren’t quite sure how to proceed regarding SLCE-related transportation, email the Community Engagement Specialist at SLS.
+If you read this section and still aren’t quite sure how to proceed regarding SLCE-related transportation, email one of our Service Learning and Partnerships Specialists, Rebecca Watts Hull or Ruthie Yow, at SLS.
 If you have questions regarding insurance and SLCE logistics, please contact the Director of Insurance, Tom Provancher at 404-894-3483.
 And remember that affiliated course instructors can use their mini-grants for transportation expenses!

 Public Transportation: Navigating the MARTA system